 The OECD Guidelines form part of the and are based on the , the and the .
 They set out standards for the conduct of companies engaging in cross-border trade and investment.
 In this way, the Guidelines want to encourage these companies to contribute to sustainable development, especially in developing countries.
-Every company registered or based in a participating company is asked to act in accordance with the OECD Guidelines and thereby help promote the standards set out therein.
+Every company registered or based in a participating country is asked to act in accordance with the OECD Guidelines and thereby help promote the standards set out therein.
 The Guidelines apply in addition to domestic law.
 Whilst the Guidelines are not legally binding, the Federal Government still expects companies registered or based in Germany to comply with them whenever they engage in activities abroad.

 Content and nature of the Guidelines